 For the period up to the end of 2023, the scientists at the ZAS are working on eight research topics, to which each of the four research areas contributes differently:

-The research theme Meaning and Cognition aims to explore the interface between cognition and linguistically encoded meaning.
+The research theme Meaning and Cognition explores the interface between cognition and linguistically encoded meaning.

 The research theme Domains across Linguistic Modules investigates the role of structural, informational, or computational domains that play a central role in one or more linguistic subsystems.